-Anxiety encompasses feelings of worry, nervousness, or dread.
+Anxiety is a mental state of both distress and arousal set off by sensing uncertain danger.
+It encompasses both cognitive elements—feelings of worry or dread in anticipation of some future bad outcome—and physical sensations, such as jitteriness and a racing heart.
 Although unpleasant, occasional bouts of anxiety are natural and sometimes even productive: By signaling that something isn’t quite right, anxiety can help people both avoid danger and make important and meaningful changes.

 But persistent, pervasive anxiety that disrupts one’s daily life, whether at school, work, or with friends, can be the mark of an anxiety disorder.
 Nearly one-third of adults in the U.S. will grapple with one at some point in their lives, according to the National Institutes of Health, and the condition strikes more women than men.

 Anxiety disorders manifest in different ways, and are often diagnostically distinct.
 Generalized anxiety disorder is a chronic state of severe worry and tension, often without provocation.
 Panic disorder refers to sudden and repeated panic attacks—episodes of intense fear and discomfort that peak within a few minutes.
 Obsessive-compulsive disorder is marked by intrusive thoughts or compulsions to carry out specific behaviors, such as handwashing.
 Post-traumatic stress disorder may develop after experiencing or witnessing a traumatic event.